DFocho/Marketing-Campaign-Analysis-MySQL-/README.md

 - CPC (Cost per Click)
 - CPA (Cost per Acquisition)
 - ROAS (Return on Ad Spend)
+The metrics were computed and evaluated by device, channel, and region.
 ________________________________________
 ## 🔍 Key Insights
-•	Identified top-performing channels by ROAS
+- Identified top-performing channels by ROAS
-•	Discovered regional performance differences
+- Discovered regional performance differences
-•	Found inefficiencies in high-spend campaigns
+- Found inefficiencies in high-spend campaigns
 ________________________________________
 ## 💡 Recommendations
-•	Reallocate budget to high-ROI channels
+- Reallocate budget to high-ROI channels
-•	Optimize underperforming campaigns
+- Optimize underperforming campaigns
-•	Focus on high-converting regions and devices
+- Focus on high-converting regions and devices